My Best Juicing Advice – Keep It Simple

 And, of course, make sure the vegetables that you buy are organic.

 Breville JE98XL – a good starter juicer for people new to juicing.
 Since this is a centrifugal juicer, make sure that you drink the juice immediately.
-If not, it will oxidize quickly and you’ll lose nutrients, minerals, and enzymes.
+If not, it will oxidize quickly and you’ll lose important enzymes.

 Whatever juicer you have, even if it is a $2,500 Norwalk machine, the less time between when the juice is made and when you drink it, the better.